cloudmesh-community/book/chapters/doc/markdown.md

 There are several tools that make writing documents in markdown easy.
 If you do not just look at the output of these documents but follow the structure guides properly.
+Ususally whatever editor you use, it will not rended the document properly.
+They are not supposed to be WYSIWYG editore.
+They help, but you need to make sure the markdown is valit and follows our convention just as you woudl with any other format.

 Examples for such editors are: